sohamviradiya/sohamviradiya/README.md

-### Hello there 🌌!
+# Hello there 🌌!
-My name is Soham Viradiya and I am presently pursuing a Bachelor's degree in Information and Communication Technology at [Dhirubhai Ambani Institute of Information and Communication Technology](https://www.daiict.ac.in).

-I am Interested in the fields of fintech and web development.
+> I, Soham Viradiya, doth presently embark upon a quest to attain a Bachelor's degree in the noble realm of Information and Communication Technology, with a special fondness for the enigmatic TypeScript.
+My heart's true passion doth lie within the domains of financial technology and the art of web development.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=sohamviradiya&show_icons=true&theme=transparent)